RemoveMyWaste/RemoveMyWaste-android/README.md

 ### Helpful Plugins:
 - [floobits](https://floobits.com/help/plugins/intellij): Collaborative editing similar to google docs (except for code).
 Requires you to setup up an account (should be free).

+## Roadmap

+A wishlist of sorts:

+- iOS version: This might involve porting form native Java to a cross-platform framework like React Native.
+- Web version: a parallel version for desktop users.
+- Switch from remote MySQL/MariaDB database to local SQLite: so users can read from the database without a network connection.
+An option to "Update database" would be helpful.
+Or even the option to "Select database" should another one be made.
+- Add map view.
+- Request user's location, so that the nearest center's are returned.
+- Add user profile with options to "Login/Logout" or "Continue as Guest"